vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

   tanzu unmanaged-cluster create -f my-config-file -p 123:123
   ```

-  For the _most_ granular configuration of kind, enter a _complete_ kind config file under `rawKindConfig`
+  For the _most_ granular configuration of kind, enter a _complete_ kind configuration file under `rawKindConfig`
-  with no additional CLI flags or env vars given.
+  with no additional CLI flags or environment variables given.

 ## Install to existing cluster

 If you wish to install the Tanzu components, such as `kapp-controller` and the
-package repositories into an **existing** cluster, you can do so with the
+package repositories into an **existing** unmanaged cluster, you can do so with the
 `--existing-cluster-kubeconfig`/`e` flags or `existingClusterKubeconfig`
 configuration field.
 The following example demonstrates installing into an
 existing [minikube](https://minikube.sigs.k8s.io) cluster.